 Inbound SSL/TLS orchestration is similar to traditional reverse web proxy SSL/TLS handling.
-It minimally requires a server certificate and associated private key that matches the host name external users are trying to access.
-This may be a single instance certificate, or a wildcard or subject alternative name (SAN) certificate if inbound SSL/TLS orchestration is defined as a gateway service.
+At minimum, it requires a server certificate and associated private key that matches the host name that external users are trying to access.
+This may be a single instance certificate or a wildcard or subject alternative name (SAN) certificate if inbound SSL/TLS orchestration is defined as a gateway service.